Green for Danger (film)

 Green for Danger is a 1946 British thriller film, based on the 1944 detective novel of the same name by Christianna Brand.
-It was directed by Sidney Gilliat and stars Alastair Sim, Trevor Howard, Sally Gray and Rosamund John.
+It was directed by Sidney Gilliat and stars Sally Gray, Trevor Howard, Rosamund John, Leo Genn, and Alastair Sim.
 The film was shot at Pinewood Studios in England.
-The title is a reference to the colour-coding used on the gas canisters used by anaesthetists.
+The title is a reference to the colour-coding used on the gas cylinders used by anaesthetists.

 Plot

-In August 1944, during the V-1 "doodlebug" offensive on London, patient Joseph Higgins (Moore Marriott) dies on the operating table in a rural British hospital in the southeast of England.
-The anaesthetist, Barney Barnes (Trevor Howard), has had a patient die previously in somewhat similar circumstances, and the hospital manager, Dr White (Ronald Adam), asks him to voluntarily suspend himself from duty, but Barnes angrily refuses.